pickles976/TradeEngine/readme.md

-# MarketCore
+# TradeEngine

 A tiny market engine for matching buy/sell orders.
 Supports limit orders as well as market orders.
 Meant to be wrapped in a higher-level API.
+A larger marketplace could be made by sharding ledgers by item type across multiple machines.

+Goal: 10k transactions/sec on a Raspberry pi

 ## Usage

+### Building

 If using with node in the backend (or in the browser for some reason?) export as WASM package

 ```shell
 wasm-pack build --target nodejs
 ```

+### Importing

 In your Node project call it like: